braidn/Knowledge-Repo/ReasonML.md

   * This is likely in a few places due to the pattern matching power.
 * The language itself supports a form of JSX that's quite terse.
   * This though can be easily levergaged by Reason-React
+* The Bucklescript compiler is super smart and will remove unused code where needed.
+  * It will also inline function invocation if it can decern the output.
+  * All of this makes for heavy optimization in the JS output.

 ## Functions